 - 2/3 cup 1 percent organic milk (You can use any kind of milk you want.
-I always use 1 percent.)
+I have 1 percent on hand.)

-- Combine red wine and cocoa powder in a heavy bottom pan over medium heat.
+- Combine red wine and cocoa powder in a heavy-bottomed pan over medium heat.
 Stir until well combined.